gohugoio/hugoDocs/content/en/methods/page/OutputFormats.md

 {{% glossary-term "output format" %}}

 The `OutputFormats` method on a `Page` object returns a slice of `OutputFormat` objects, each representing one of the output formats enabled for the given page.
-See&nbsp;[details](/configuration/output-formats/).
+See [details][].

 ## Methods